-If you thought craft beer was just reserved for dive bars and hipsters dressed in boyfriend jeans, you’ll be happy to know Brisbane Airport has its own craft beer scene brewing within our terminals.
+If you thought craft beer was just reserved for dive bars and hipsters dressed in boyfriend jeans, you’ll be happy to know Brisbane Airport has its own craft beer scene brewing within its Domestic Terminal.

-Flowing through the bar taps and stocked on the shelves of fridges across both the Domestic and International Terminals, you’ll find brews from as close as 13 kilometres away (Newstead Brewery and Green Beacon), along with brews from Queensland, South Australia and New South Wales.
+Flowing through the bar taps and stocked on the shelves of fridges of the Domestic Terminal, you’ll find brews from as close as 13 kilometres away (Newstead Brewery and Green Beacon), along with brews from Queensland, South Australia and New South Wales.

-If you’re looking for a place to grab a glass of liquid gold at Brisbane Airport, hop(ps) to it with this guide.
+If you’re looking for a place to grab a glass of liquid gold within the Domestic Terminal, hop(ps) to it with this guide.

 The Gold Coast water might be famous for its surf, but when a Hawaiian-born brewer married a local lady, they found a way to use the crisp waters for beer making and Burleigh Brewing Co was born.

 Leave the Sunshine State with a taste of it on your lips at The Lord Lamington (Central Terminal Satellite) and order a pot (or two) of Mid-Tide or 28, made with care by Burleigh Brewing Co.

 Calling all plane spotters – Glasshouse Bar is where you need to go for a brew with a view.

 You’ll find it between Gate 39 and 40 in the Virgin Terminal, promising front row seats of the planes arriving and departing while you wait to hear your boarding announcement.

 Depart the river city with a pot of Rivercity Lager from Felons Brewing Co.

 You might not be about to sail the seven seas but there’s always time to channel your inner Pirate while you wait for your burger to arrive, with a South Australian-made Pirate Life IPA at Ze Pickle (Qantas end).